-Stands of melaleucas, their bark shedding like dead skin; rows of whispering casuarinas, eucalypts with gnarled trunks and twisted limbs, mysterious mangroves, tangled creepers and flowering vines, wild orchids, elk and stag ferns and waterlilies; they are all there as you glide along, peering into the understory along the creek bank, below the canopy of trees.
+Stands of melaleucas, their bark shedding like dead skin are white against their surroundings; rows of whispering casuarinas, eucalypts with gnarled trunks & twisted limbs, mysterious & shadowy mangroves, tangled creepers & flowering vines, wild orchids, elk & stag ferns nestled in the treetops & floating carpets of waterlilies.
+They are all there as we glide along, peering into the understory along the creek bank, below the canopy of trees.

-It is easy to become mesmerized by the minutia of nature going on all around you, and paddling becomes a natural extension of body functioning so you are almost unaware of it, like breathing.
-Suddenly, the group is pulling over for morning tea, a stretch of the legs and to compare notes on what has been seen, heard and photographed.
-The billy on the boil reminds you that you are far away from it all, even if it just for awhile.
+It is easy to become mesmerized by the minutia of nature going on all around us, & paddling becomes a natural extension of body function so you are almost unaware of it, like breathing.
+Suddenly, the group is pulling over for morning tea, a stretch of the legs & to compare notes on what has been seen, heard & photographed.
+The billy on the boil reminds us that we are far away from it all, even if it is just for awhile.

 Back on the water the journey continues, often through water that no tinny can navigate.
-Along anabranches, through mangroves, under overhanging branches and over the top of underwater grasses with their beautiful pearl like flowers bobbing on the surface.
-Those at the front enjoy the beauty of mirror reflections on glassy water, unbroken by wind or other craft, and always the sound of insects and birds.
+Along anabranches, through mangroves, under overhanging branches & over the top of underwater grasses with their beautiful pearl like flowers bobbing just below the surface.
+Those up front enjoy the beauty of mirror like reflections on glassy water, unbroken by wind or other craft, & always the sound of insects & birds in the background.

-Sometimes, if you look carefully, or get the feeling that something is watching you, you may see a kangaroo or wallaby observing you through the vegetation, while overhead osprey and brahminy kites glide on air currents, occasionally treating us to displays of aerial acrobatics or sorties.
+Sometimes, if you look carefully, or get the feeling that something is watching you, hidden in the vegetation a kangaroo or wallaby can be seen.
+On open water you may encounter dolphins close by while overhead sea eagles, osprey & Brahminy kites glide on air currents, occasionally treating us to a demonstration of their hunting prowess or displays of aerial acrobatics or sorties.

 That’s why we kayak.
-It’s the journey that counts.
-The destinations are just an excuse to get out on the water and enjoy the paddling experience.
+It’s the journey that counts & the people you share it with.
+The destinations are just an excuse to get out on the water & enjoy the paddling experience.